cyberark/ansible-security-automation-collection/docs/cyberark_eda.md

 * Copy the [cyberark-eda-json-v1.0.xsl](https://github.com/cyberark/ansible-security-automation-collection/blob/master/plugins/event_source/cyberark-eda-json-v1.0.xsl) XSL Translator file to the Server\Syslog folder.
 * See sample syslog configuration for DBPARM.ini below
-* Recommended to use TCP and port 514 as it’s default rsyslog port.
+* Recommended to use TCP and port 514 as it's default rsyslog port.

 ```
 [SYSLOG]